BearWare/TeamTalk5/Documentation/TeamTalk/userinterface.md

              - The number of milliseconds of recorded audio before the TeamTalk client should transmit.

+- **Audio Configuration**
     - **Enable fixed audio volume for all users**
         - In most cases users have microphones with different audio volume levels which makes some users louder than others.
 Enabling this option ensures that all users in the channel speaks at the same audio volume level.
 Note that this option may reduce audio quality.
     - **Volume level**
         - The reference volume all users in the channel should use.

+- **Stream Timeout Timer**
+    - **Voice stream max duration**
+        - The maximum time a user can transmit voice to a channel without toggling the Push-to-Talk button or retrigger voice activation.
+        - This feature is especially useful when using channel type *No interruptions* because no one is then able to block the transmission queue for an indefinite amount of time.
+    - **Media file stream max duration**
+        - The maximum time a user can stream a media file to a channel without starting a new media file.

 ## Classroom Channel Type {#classroom}